What is a Mortgage Commitment Letter?

 Let’s walk through levels of loan qualification from pre-qualification to a full blown mortgage commitment.
 Each of the following carries more weight as you read down the page.

-A pre-qualification is nothing more than a friendly conversation between a potential borrower and a lender.
+A pre-qualification can come from nothing more than a friendly conversation between a potential borrower and a lender.
 In fact, “prequals” are so basic they can be done while waiting in line for a latte.
-In a few questions, a loan officer can give someone a quick estimate how much money they might be able to borrow.
-A loan officer will also be able to sort which type of loan program might be best for the borrower.
+With just a few questions, a loan officer can give someone a quick estimate how much money they might be able to borrow.
+Loan program recommendations (FHA vs. VA vs. Conventional) may also be made to the potential borrower.

-No credit report is pulled.
-Employment, income and available funds for a down payment are not verified.
+Again, this is all very preliminary.
+No credit report for the borrower is pulled.
+Employment, income, and available down payment funds are not verified.
 Thus, a pre-qualification means very little.

-Pre-approvals, on the other hand, are the next level up.
+Simply stated: pre-approvals are better; they are a next level up.
 They involve a more detailed look at the borrower’s circumstances.
-A credit report is pulled and a more data-driven financial picture is taken.
+For starters, a credit report is pulled on the borrowers, and a more data-driven financial picture emerges.

 With a few pre-approval documents in hand, a loan officer estimates your qualifying loan amount.
-The preliminary estimate is based on your income, the amount of money saved up for a down payment, current interest rates and mortgage program requirements (e.g. FHA Loans, VA Loans, USDA Loans and Conventional mortgage programs).
+The preliminary estimate is based on your income, the amount of money saved up for a down payment, current interest rates, and mortgage program requirements.

 Pre-approvals usually sufficient to get started looking at homes with a real estate agent.
 But because pre-approvals do not include underwriting, they are just one step short of a full-blown mortgage loan commitment.